JOE MARTINEZ v. EMPLOYMENT BACKGROUND INVESTIGATIONS, LLC

 • There has been a class action lawsuit filed against Employment Background Investigations, LLC (“EBI”).
 The lawsuit claims that EBI’s reports contained criminal history that required EBI to send notice to consumers who were the subjects of those reports, and EBI did not do so.
 EBI denies it did anything wrong and denies any liability whatsoever.

-• On __________, the Court preliminarily approved a settlement in which EBI agreed to make cash paymments to certain individuals.
-The Notice is being provided to inform you about the proposed additional terms of the Settlement.
+• On July 11, 2024, the Court preliminary approved a settlement in which EBI agreed to make cash payments to certain individuals.
+This notice is being provided to inform you about the proposed additional terms of the Settlement.

 • You may be eligible for a payment from the Settlement if EBI provided a report about you to an employer that contained criminal-history information.